bright79/axis_5514_ContinuousMove/README.md

 ContinuousMove Vuln of Axis 5514 Camera

 This page show the details of the vulnerability found in AXIS 5514 Camera.
-I found AXIX-P5514 were not on sale now, but maybe some of them are still in use.
+AXIX-P5514 is not on sale now, but maybe some of them are still in use.

 Description